psolsfer/NanofinderParser/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.12, and for PyPy.
+3. The pull request should work for Python 3.10, and 3.11, and for PyPy.
 Check "<span>https://github.com/psolsfer/nanofinderparser/actions</span>" and make sure that the tests pass for all supported Python versions.

 ### Tips